 2019 NECO History Answers & Questions for Essay & Objective Released.

-See Neco history 2019 questions and answers here.
-The National Examination Council, NECO history 2019 paper will be taken on Monday 17th June, from 2.00pm to 5.00pm.
-The Neco history question paper is for the Senior School Certificate Examination (SSCE).
+See Neco history 2019 answers here.
+The National Examination Council, NECO History paper will be taken on Thursday, 5th December, 2019 from 2.00pm to 5.00pm.
+The paper is for the Senior School Certificate Examination (GCE).

 PAPER II [Essay]

 Write your answers on the answer booklet provided.

 1. In what five ways was Borno influenced by its trade with North Africa?

 ANS: (i) Borno traded with North Africa through what was known as the trans-saharan trade and got its foreign exchange earning from it;

 (ii) Islam which became the dominant religion in Borno came through the trade;

 (iii) Borno major cities such as Ngazargamu, Kukawa and Dikwa developed along the trade routes;